kostask84/Cicer_ESM_ISSR/README.md

 ### Genetic data
 Genetic data are provided as excel files.

-The coordinates of *Cicer graecum* are available upon request from the first author, [Ass.
-Prof. Eleni Tani](etani@aua.gr) since it constitutes a very rare Greek endemic taxon.
+The coordinates of *Cicer graecum* are available upon request from the first author, Ass.
+Prof. Eleni Tani (<etani@aua.gr>) since it constitutes a very rare Greek endemic taxon.